to research and development of technologies that reduce harmful interactions between humans

 We look at many different types of technologies that can be used to create the most durable, and easy-to-use gear

 We prototype, test and build working devices to be taken to the sea for full scale testing and fishing

 We work with fishermen to use our gear and we gather input from industry and regulators in order to create an easy to use device

 An award-winning, feature-length film about how climate change has accelerated a collision between one of the world’s most endangered species, North America’s most valuable fishery, and a federal agency mandated to protect both.
 The film, by the makers of Lobster War and Sacred Cod, won a Jackson Wild award, known as the Oscars of nature films.
 It also won Best Feature Film at the International Wildlife Film Festival, Best Conservation Film at the International Ocean Film Festival, and the John de Graaf Environmental Filmmaking Award at the Wild & Scenic Film Festival.Entangled.com

 We are committed to researching and developing new technologies for rescue and prevention of harmful human interaction on marine life.
 We strive to educate communities on how to be stewards of the environment by focusing on the ocean and its global importance to life on Earth.

 SMELTS is a 501 (C) (3) non-profit with locations in Bellingham, Washington and Plymouth, Massachusetts.

-We are creating Marine Mammal Interaction prevention technologies.
+We create Marine Mammal Interaction prevention technologies.
 Our focus is on eliminating entanglement in active fishing gear of large whales, pinnipeds, endangered sea turtles and basking sharks.